 2) To protect the lives and full health of all clients, associates, suppliers, and visitors to our offices.

-We aim to fulfill these objectives by ensuring that:
+We aim to fulfil these objectives by ensuring that:

 - the office and its immediate environment is kept a safe place to work.